ibinti/ko4js/README.md

 Gradle build utilizes uglifyjs. uglifyjs must be installed on the system.

-To build the project, simply run ./gradlew.
+To build the project, simply run ./gradlew. js files will be created in js directory.

 https://ibinti.com/kotlin-for-javascript